 The RVGK is used for rebuilding of shattered formations and to realistically simulate the Red Army's management of strategic reserves.
-These strategic reserves are divided into 'RVGK-1' in the south and the 'RVGK-2' in the north.
+These strategic reserves are divided into RVGK-1 in the south and the RVGK-2 in the north.

-Each RVGK Box is further divided into a Rebuilding section for divisions and corps that are not fully rebuilt and a Ready section for units that are full-strength and thus ready for deployment.
+Each RVGK Box is further divided into a Rebuilding section for divisions and corps that are not fully rebuilt and a Ready section for units that are full strength and thus ready for deployment.

 3.5a RVGK Markers.
 These markers are used to show the approximate on-map location of units that are currently in the associated RVGK Box.
-RVGK-1's marker must always end its movement on Map C or D, and RVGK-2's marker must stay on Map A or B.
+The RVGK-1 marker must always end its movement on Map C or D, and the RVGK-2 marker must stay on Map A or B.

-Special characteristics of RVGK markers:
+RVGK markers:

-- A) They may only move by rail and must end movement in a detrainable hex.
+- A) May only move by rail and must end movement in a detrainable hex.
 This costs 5 RE of Rail Cap (adjust normally for multi-track lines and Trainbusting). - B) Cannot be railed into or through a hex that is within 10 hexes of an Axis combat unit.
-(Exception: Ignore units being supplied by a Kessel HQ.) - C) They have no combat value. - Contents of the RVGK Boxes are hidden from the Axis player by fog of war.
+(Exception: Ignore units being supplied by a Kessel HQ.) - C) Have no combat value.